nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 2. **Fast Source <--> Slow Downstream**: *How do we apply backpressure to help the system under high load?*

-As long as the global I/O buffer pool is not exhausted, the system can handle the load, which is called "buffering".
+As long as the source buffer pool is not exhausted, the system can handle the load, which is called "buffering".
 We apply backpressure automatically to a source when no buffers are available, i.e., the `BufferManager` rejects the source's request to acquire a buffer.
 This forces the source to try again later.
 In the meantime, the external system will be throttled.

-We implement this in the `AsyncSourceRunner` by setting a timeout to an asynchronous timer `retryTimer` and try again when it expires.
+A first baseline to implement this could be the `AsyncSourceRunner` setting a timeout to an asynchronous timer `retryTimer` and try again when it expires.
 The asynchronous timer is necessary to avoid blocking any of the I/O threads in the `AsyncSourceExecutor`.
-A future, more sophisticated approach could involve an asynchronous interface between the `AsyncSourceRunner` and the `BufferManager`, discussed [here](#asynchronous-interface).
+A second, more sophisticated follow-up approach could involve an asynchronous interface between the `AsyncSourceRunner` and the `BufferManager` for the sources, discussed [here](#asynchronous-interface).

 ```cpp
 boost::asio::steady_timer retryTimer(ioc, std::chrono::milliseconds(10));